 Overview

-In the first year of study, students will participate in a social science foundation year (common platform with other students from the Faculty of Social & Community Services).
-In Years 2 through 4, the curriculum will then focus on content specific to the criminal justice system.
-Knowledge and critical skills will be developed through collaborative work to help prepare for a variety of fast-paced, ever-changing settings within the justice field.
+- In the first year of study, students participate in a social science foundational year with their peers from the Faculty of Social & Community Services.
+In years two through four, the curriculum has a criminal justice focus.
+Knowledge and critical skills will be developed through collaborative group projects and presentations to help prepare for a variety of fast-paced and dynamic work settings within the justice field.
+Students will also complete a work-integrated learning credit (offered part-time or full-time).
+This networking opportunity fosters the development of practical skills among our learners.

 - border services officer